 - Check out our Proxy Hub for more user-friendly proxy guides and tips & tricks.

 Many turn to proxy servers to protect their online privacy, but what if your proxy won’t turn off?

 Not being able to disable your proxy off could signal a serious underlying problem, and can even be a sign of malware.

 Time after time, various users reported proxy issues, such as:

 - Proxy server keeps turning on Windows 10 – in this case, you might not be able to turn your proxy off, as it can keep switching back on

-- Windows 10 proxy settings keep changing, won’t save – Sometimes these issues can occur due to problems with your registry.
-To fix them, you need to perform a few adjustments in your registry.
+- Windows 10 proxy settings keep changing, won’t save – most likely occurs due to registry problems

 Proxy won’t turn off in Windows 10, what to do?